DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 Narratively, the reason this "question interactable" was originally created was to quickly equip underskilled mages with a loadout of spells and abilities.
 If we were to draw real-world parallels, it's similar to how the invention of guns vastly improved the effectiveness of soldiers with little training.

 It should be noted that this question interactable is giving out a physical object in the tome.
 This tome contains the spells and abilities that the test-taker has earned through their answers to the questions.

+#### Problem: Who is able to use this Magical Device?

+We know for sure that whatever this "question interactable" thing is that is giving out the tomes is some kind of magical device.